China Withdraws As 2023 Football Asian Cup Host Due To Pandemic - UrduPoint

 The Asian Cup is staged every four years.
 Qatar won the last edition in 2019.

+They hosted it in 2004, when they lost 3-1 to Japan in the final.

-The loss of major sporting events is a blow to the ruling Communist Party, which had burnished its global image with an array of dazzling spectacles such as Beijing's 2008 Summer and 2022 Winter Olympics.
+- Blow to China's rulers - The loss of major sporting events is a blow to the ruling Communist Party, which had burnished its global image with an array of dazzling spectacles such as Beijing's 2008 Summer and 2022 Winter Olympics China has also staged tennis and golf tournaments featuring all the world's leading stars, and a showpiece annual Formula One grand prix.